-Discussions are well underway with the local landowners and residents to complete agreements for surface land use.
-Once these agreements are in place, the application will be submitted and with permits expected to be issued in Q2 2017.
+Discussions have been completed with the local landowners and residents to acquire surface rights for the project.
+Once these agreements are formalized, the permit applications can be submitted.

 Los Verdes

 The Los Verdes property is located in the community of Santa Ana, municipality of Yecora, in the state of Sonora Mexico.
 It is situated approximately 200 kilometres east-southeast of Hermosillo, the capital of Sonora and 190 kilometres northeast of Ciudad Obregon.